rorycl/firstgo/README.md

 provided files in the `static` and `templates` directories respectively.

-If no pages are configured to be served from `/` and `/index` these endpoints will be automatically provided showing a simple index.
+If no pages are configured to be served from `/` and `/index` these endpoints will be automatically provided with a simple index.

 ## Run